-At the stroke of midnight on December 31, in the North Sea coastal town of Stonehaven, at least 45 strong Scots, most in kilts, light up the high street by whirling balls of flame and sending showers of sparks into the watching crowd.
+At the stroke of midnight on December 31st, in the North Sea coastal town of Stonehaven, at least 45 strong Scots, most in kilts, light up the high street by whirling balls of flame and sending showers of sparks into the watching crowd.

-The watching crowd counts down the last few second before the new year and, then to the accompaniment of wild cheering, the Stonehaven Fireball Swingers raise their flaming balls, attached to long wire handles, and begin to swing them over and around their heads.
+The watching crowd counts down the last few seconds before the new year and, then to the accompaniment of wild cheering, the Stonehaven Fireball Swingers raise their flaming balls, attached to long wire handles, and begin to swing them over and around their heads.

-Swinging their fireballs all the while, the marchers, led by the piper, make their way through the center of town from the Market Cross to the harbor and, when they tire of swinging them, they throw them into the sea.
+Swinging their fireballs all the while, the marchers, led by the piper, make their way through the center of town from the Market Cross to the harbor and, when they tire of swinging them, the marchers throw them into the sea.
 When the last fireball arcs across the sky and into the sea, the spectacle ends with a huge fireworks display.

 How it All Began